yuejiaointel/oneDAL/samples/daal/cpp/mysql/README.md

-# Intel(R) oneAPI Data Analytics Library MySQL\* Samples
+# oneAPI Data Analytics Library MySQL\* Samples

-MySQL\* samples for the Intel(R) oneAPI Data Analytics Library (oneDAL) are designed to show how to use this library with a MySQL database in a C++ application.
+MySQL\* samples for the oneAPI Data Analytics Library (oneDAL) are designed to show how to use this library with a MySQL database in a C++ application.

 Unzip the archive with oneDAL samples to your working directory (`<sample_dir>`).